 2. Explore the Narrow Lanes of Meena Bazaar

 Among all the things to do near Jama Masjid, Delhi, visiting Meena Bazaar should always be on your list.
 Why, you ask?
 Because this is the place where you will find everything from caps and trinkets to other knick-knacks.
 However, the main reason people visit Meena Bazaar is to stock up on comfy and warm quilts, pillows and mattresses.
-You can visit this place before the winters start in Delhi.
+You can visit this place in Delhi before the winters start.

 - Timings – 11:30 AM – 6 PM.
 Closed on Sundays

 3. Go Shopping for books, both Old and New, at Nai Sarak